How to Cultivate Collective Leadership

 Collective leadership thrives when all who are contributing to a workplace and team know that their contributions carry value and that they are just one piece of the full puzzle.
 It thrives when, from the beginning, it is clear that the leadership of the person or people at the top of the organizational chart are also merely a piece of the puzzle—not the entire solution.

 As you monitor the exchanges that occur across different lines in the org. chart, consider how often and in what ways all input is invited.
 As a supervisor, how often do you gather solutions from your team rather than distributing them?
 When was the last time you implemented something offered by someone else that diverged from your line of thinking or way of doing things?
-The more readily you identify the ways in which you might be interfering with someone else’s opportunity to lead, the closer you’ll get to cultivating collective leadership
+The more readily you identify the ways in which you might be interfering with someone else’s opportunity to lead, the closer you’ll get to cultivating collective leadership.

 In meetings, what are the ways in which you facilitate contributions from all, considering varied communication styles and perspectives?
 How much weight is given to “reporting out” rather than facilitated dialogue?
 Meetings tend the be the critical inflection points for cultivating collective leadership, yet we can find ourselves moving through them with the goal of efficiency at the core.